 - The majority of cybersecurity attacks are a result of human error.
 (Verizon 2019 Data Breach Investigations Report)

-- According to a 2018 study, it took companies an average of 197 days to identify a data breach.
-(Ponemon Institute)
+- The average time to identify a breach in 2019 was 206 days (IBM).
+This number has increased since a 2018 study performed by Ponemon Institute communicated it took companies an average of 197 days to identify a data breach.

 - By 2021 there will be an estimated 3.5 million unfilled cybersecurity jobs.
 (Cybersecurity Ventures)